26ANSH/NoteCatcher/README.md

 * enable Authenticate from Firebase Authentication
 <img src="/screenshots/fb/fb-enable-auth.png" alt="drawing" width="300"/>

+* GoTo Firebase Realtime Database and add a Database for your app

 3. You are All Set up to Strt your App
 ```